hadymaher311/DigitalCommunicationProject/readme.md

 3. Tweek the AWGN channel Eb/No.
 4. Type `bertool` in Matlab terminal.
 5. Plot the theoretical figure.
-6. In Monte Carlo tab choose the EbNo range and the scheme file then press run to get the graph.
+6. In Monte Carlo tab choose the EbNo range, the scheme file and write `ber` in BER variable name then press run to get the graph.

 ## Files